 Big Tech, a clear trajectory

 The estimate is creepy: from the beginning of 2022 in the technology sector they count more than 280.000 workers made redundant.
-To this is added un 50% decrease of job postings for software developers compared to the previous year.
+To this is added un 50% decrease of job advertisements for software developers compared to the previous year.
 But what does AI have to do with all this?

 What about programmers?
 Big Tech between "efficiency" and automation